Phoenix (constellation): Deep-sky objects

 The constellation does not lie on the galactic plane of the Milky Way, and there are no prominent star clusters.
 NGC 625 is a dwarf irregular galaxy of apparent magnitude 11.0 and lying some 12.7 million light years distant.
 Only 24000 light years in diameter, it is an outlying member of the Sculptor Group.
 NGC 625 is thought to have been involved in a collision and is experiencing a burst of active star formation.
-NGC 37 is a lenticular galaxy of apparent magnitude 14.66.
-It is approximately 42 kiloparsecs (137,000 light-years) in diameter and about 12.9 billion years old.
 Robert's Quartet (composed of the irregular galaxy NGC 87, and three spiral galaxies NGC 88, NGC 89 and NGC 92) is a group of four galaxies located around 160 million light-years away which are in the process of colliding and merging.
 They are within a circle of radius of 1.6 arcmin, corresponding to about 75,000 light-years.
 Located in the galaxy ESO 243-49 is HLX-1, an intermediate-mass black hole—the first one of its kind identified.
 It is thought to be a remnant of a dwarf galaxy that was absorbed in a collision with ESO 243-49.
 Before its discovery, this class of black hole was only hypothesized.

-Lying within the bounds of the constellation is the gigantic Phoenix cluster, which is around 7.3 million light years wide and 5.7 billion light years away, making it one of the most massive galaxy clusters.
+Lying within the bounds of the constellation is the gigantic Phoenix Cluster, which is around 7.3 million light years wide and 5.7 billion light years away, making it one of the most massive galaxy clusters.
 It was first discovered in 2010, and the central galaxy is producing an estimated 740 new stars a year.
 Larger still is El Gordo, or officially ACT-CL J0102-4915, whose discovery was announced in 2012.
 Located around 7.2 billion light years away, it is composed of two subclusters in the process of colliding, resulting in the spewing out of hot gas, seen in X-rays and infrared images.